Zoneomics Logo

 Location.

-On properties in the RSF-1, RSF-2, RSF-3 and single-family detached PUD districts, colonies shall be on the ground and located in the side or rear yard only and shall have a setback of at least 10 feet from the side or rear property lines.
-A 6 foot flyaway barrier shall be provided.
+For properties in the RSF-1, RSF-2, RSF-3, and single-family detached PUD districts, hives shall be: i) located on the ground, ii) located in the side or rear yard areas, and iii) set back a minimum of 20 feet from side and rear property lines.

-On properties in the I-1, I-2, and I-3 district, colonies shall be located on rooftops and placed in the most secluded possible location, as determined by the Zoning Administrator.
+For properties in the I-1, I-2, and I-3 districts, hives shall be: i) located on rooftops, ii) set back a minimum of 20 feet from property lines; and iii) placed in a location, as determined by the Zoning Administrator.

 (b)

 Water Source.
-An appropriate water source shall be provided within 10 feet of each colony.
+An appropriate water source shall be provided within 10 feet of any hive unless a natural water source exists within 25 feet of the hive.

 (c)